vigneshavm/Interview-questions/angular.md

 export class AppModule {}
 ```

----

-### 🎯 Interview Summary

-> “Preloading strategies let you balance app startup speed and user experience by controlling when and which lazy modules load—default is no preload, `PreloadAllModules` loads all eagerly after startup, and custom strategies allow conditional preloading.”
+- Preloading strategies let you balance app startup speed and user experience by controlling when and which lazy modules load—default is no preload,

----
+- `PreloadAllModules` loads all eagerly after startup, and custom strategies allow conditional preloading.”